tulliolo/airbuntu/README.md

 This guide has been written and tested for Ubuntu, but il could be extended, with proper (and out of scope) modifications, to any linux distribution.

-:warning: **WARNING**: the following actions are potentially destructive, if not properly done.
-We strongly suggest to use a fresh installation, or to backup all the important data before to proceed.
+:warning: **WARNING: the following actions are potentially destructive, if not properly done.
+We strongly suggest to use a fresh installation, or to backup all the important data before to proceed.**

 ## System setup